hayatek/star-chart/README.md

 # star-chart

-※日本語は英語の後に記載しています。
+***
+English

-It is a web application that obtains the number of stars of the GitHub repository input in the form from the GitHub API and compares it with a graph.
+It is a web application that obtains the number of stars of the GitHub repository input in the form via the GitHub API and compares it in a graph.
 Use Celery to get data once daily from Github and create daily graphs, and for monthly basis, create graphs that accumulate data of the first day of every month.

 ## Web